Collecting logs¶

 messages, and would enable debug messages related to DICOM.
 The full

-…) can be found in the manpage of Orthanc or by starting Orthanc with the --help
+plugins…) can be found in the manpage of Orthanc or by starting Orthanc with the --help flag.

 It is also possible to dynamically change the log level of a category while Orthanc is running by using the REST API, for instance: